Inside Chrissy Teigen and John Legend's Love Story

 At first glance, the answer seems obvious.

-Asked the secret to her nearly five-year marriage with John Legend—a union that inspires countless #RelationshipGoals tweets—Chrissy Teigen told Vogue, "Taking super sexy photos like this."
+Asked the secret to her six-year marriage with John Legend—a union that inspires countless #RelationshipGoals tweets—Chrissy Teigen told Vogue in 2017, "Taking super sexy photos like this."

 Lest anyone get it twisted, though, the Sports Illustrated Swimsuit cover model promptly popped a set of false monster fangs in her mouth and snapped a grimacing selfie.

-Because, let's be clear, it's that willingness to poke fun at themselves (and each other) that's made the 10-time Grammy winner, 39, and the model-turned-television host the envy of the Internet.
-But for every list touting all the times the Lip Sync Battle star, 32, took a playful swipe at her husband, there are countless other reasons the couple are as well-matched as they appear on Twitter.
+Because, let's be clear, it's that willingness to poke fun at themselves (and each other) that's made the 10-time Grammy winner, celebrating his 41st birthday today, and the model-turned-television host the envy of the Internet.
+But for every list touting all the times the Lip Sync Battle star, 34, took a playful swipe at her husband, there are countless other reasons the couple are as well-matched as they appear on Twitter.

-For starters, the couple haven't fallen victim to the competitive nature that dooms other Hollywood pair.
-As Teigen began collecting magazine covers, book deals and hosting gigs, her multi-hyphenate spouse (he's just one Emmy away from the coveted EGOT title) was "supportive and happy and proud," she told Cosmopolitan.
+For starters, the parents to 3-year-old Luna and 19-month-old Miles haven't fallen victim to the competitive nature that dooms other Hollywood pair.
+As Teigen began collecting magazine covers, book deals and hosting gigs, her multi-hyphenate spouse (hello, EGOT!) was "supportive and happy and proud," she told Cosmopolitan.
 "I'm with someone who is totally secure in himself.
 He's not trying to be anything other than what he is."

 But for Teigen's sake, the Ivy League grad will happily binge watch The Real Housewives of Dallas.
 She, in turn, will dive into an MSNBC report he finds enthralling.
 More than a decade and two kids in—one insider tells E!
-News the duo feel the Wednesday arrival of their son makes their family feel complete—Teigen's top takeaway is surprisingly simple.
+News the duo feel the May 2018 arrival of son Miles makes their family feel complete, with Teigen musing to E!
+News, "I got my girl, I got my boy.
+They're perfect.
+I love them"—her top takeaway is surprisingly simple.
 The key to relationship success, she recently told In Style, is to "make each other's loves and needs feel important."

 Before their Italian vows, before Teigen gushed to E!
-News about "absorbing" all of 2-year-old Luna's "new little steps and new moments," they were just two attractive people eating In-N-Out burgers in a hotel room.
+News about "absorbing" all of Luna's "new little steps and new moments," and how Miles is "just the happiest bug", they were just two attractive people eating In-N-Out burgers in a hotel room.
 Back in 2006 rising star Legend (he already had two albums and three Grammys to his name) was on the hunt for a model to film his "Stereo" music video when the director suggested a little-known 21-year-old Billabong stunner.

 Arriving on set—precisely seven years and one day before their wedding—Teigen walked into Legend's dressing room to introduce herself.
 "He was ironing in his underwear," she recalled to Cosmopolitan.
 "I said, 'You do your own ironing!?'
 He said, 'Of course I do.'
 I gave him a hug."

 Throughout the 14-hour shoot, the pair maintained that comfortable banter.
 "We spent the whole day dancing together, grinding together," Legend told The Guardian.
 "And, uh, we made a music video."